aexg/SummerChallenge2024Olymbits/README.md

 # CodinCame Summer Challenge 2024 Olymbits CLI runner

-Online Judge for CodinGame's Summer Challenge 2024 with command line interface adapted for usage with [BrutalTester](https://github.com/dreignier/cg-brutaltester)
+This is a referee for CodinGame's Summer Challenge 2024 with command line interface adapted for usage with [cg-brutaltester](https://github.com/dreignier/cg-brutaltester)

 https://www.codingame.com/contests/summer-challenge-2024-olymbits